iden3/docs/mkdocs/docs/protocol/spec.md

 An identity can self-issue and revoke many `private keys` and the corresponding `claims` of the type `operational key authorization`, enabling key rotation.
 To support verification of such claims, an identity state should be publicly available on the blockchain.
 An identity can publish the state to the blockchain directly or via the Relay.

-Any private key for which a corresponding claim exists in the identity's Claims Tree and does not exist in the identity's Revocation Tree, can be used to create a zero-knowledge proof for valid credentials.
+Any private key for which a corresponding claim exists in the Identity Claims Tree and does not exist in the Identity Revocation Tree, can be used to create a zero-knowledge proof for valid credentials.
 Such proof should pass verification by a verifier as it is able to check the latest identity state in the blockchain.

 In the same way, any valid and non-revoked identity private key can be used to create a valid zk proof for the Identity State Transition Function.